IliyanID/t25_Boat_Smarts/reports/sprint2.md

 ## Planned Epics
 #### Where Am I?
 The 'Where Am I?' epic will allow the user to add their current location to their trip, rather than a single fixed point on CSU campus.
 The feature will use GPS to generate the point to be added to the trip, without searching and selecting from the search bar.
-The user will also be able to see their current location on the map.
 Potentially, when adding a user's location to their trip, a query is made to the database to see if the user's current location returns a named location to be added to the trip, such as Coors Field, when standing outside the venue, otherwise returning a pin "my location".
+The app will update the user's location so that they will be able to see their current location on the map.

 ## Metrics